shirgoldbird/shirgoldbird/README.md

 My passion is making people's lives better with the power of great products.

-Throughout my time as a product manager, developer, and consultant, I've consistently helped teams create usable and delightful experiences for their customers.

-I'm especially passionate about the dev tools and productivity tools space.
+I'm currrently a product manager; in past lives, I've worked as a developer and consultant.
+My career throughline has always been creating usable, delightful technical products.
+I'm especially passionate about developer tooling and how to get work done better.

 Please have a look around, or get in touch.
 I love meeting people!